 Stinknet is native to South Africa, which means the local environment doesn’t have the proper conditions to handle its growth.
 Since the plant is fast-growing, it has quickly begun to overtake the native landscaping where it springs up.

 As pretty as the flowers might be, the plant is toxic to humans.
 The dried up plants also serve as fuel for flash fires that can be hard to control.
 The current recommendation is to quickly eliminate this weed to prevent further damage to the state’s landscape.

 How to Effectively Rid Your Landscaping of Stinknet

 The most effective way to eliminate this invasive weed is by removing or killing it before it produces seeds.
 You can manually remove small numbers of this plant if you catch it early.
-Pulling a brand new weed or two in your residential landscaping can stop more from spreading.
+Pulling a brand new weed or two in your landscaping can stop more from spreading.

 Early removal is critical for success with controlling the plant.
 If stinknet becomes well-established, then chemical control is necessary.
 The most effective pre-emergent and post-emergent herbicides for this plant require application by one of our trained technicians.

 Some stinknet infestations may require multiple chemical applications to fully eliminate the problem.
 If you notice new weeds arrive after the initial application, call us - our work is guaranteed.